pkourouklidis/panoptes-wiki/Core-Concepts.md

     or
     every
     one day
-    execute exec1
+    execute wait_duration_shift
 }
 ```
 The above trigger, for example, specifies that the _Algorithm Execution_ *exec1* will be triggered if either of the following two alternatives is true:
-- There has been at least 100 inference requests, 100 inference responses and 100 ground truth labels since the last time this trigger has gone off.
+- There have been at least 100 inference requests, 100 inference responses and 100 ground truth labels since the last time this trigger has gone off.
 - There has been at least one day since the last time this trigger has gone off.

 ## Deployment